 At this meeting, the Board received the policy for Admission Bodies, Scheme Employers and Bulk Transfer.
 The policy had been presented and approved at the Pension Committee meeting that took place on 22nd October 2015.
 It had been revised following an exercise to streamline the policy and amend a number of technical terms following the introduction of the Local Pension Scheme Regulations 2013.
+The Board expressed surprise that there was no statutory requirement for the policy to be in place even though it was regarded as good governance and practice.

 The Payment of Employee and Employer Pension Contributions was presented to the Board.
 The policy was designed to ensure that both scheme employers and officers of the Fund had a clear process for dealing with non-compliance and to provide further strength and evidence to the Pensions Regulator that as a Fund, all the relevant controls were in place.
 The policy had been approved by the Pensions Committee on 17th December 2015 and would become effective from April 2016.
+The Board questioned whether the late payment fee represented a significant deterrent and asked questions about the action taken to recover late payments and the situation where debts had had to be written off.
+The Board also questioned the implications for scheme members if a scheme employers' membership of the Pension Scheme was terminated.